Security-Onion-Solutions/securityonion-docs/cloud_ami.rst

 Traffic Mirroring
 ---------------------------------

-Traffic mirroring allows you to copy the traffic from an interface on an instance and send it to the sniffing interface on a sensor monitoring network traffic or a group of interfaces using a network load balancer.
+Traffic mirroring allows you to copy the traffic to/from an instance and send it to the sniffing interface of a network security monitoring sensor or a group of interfaces using a network load balancer.
 For more details about AWS Traffic Mirroring please see: https://docs.aws.amazon.com/vpc/latest/mirroring/what-is-traffic-mirroring.html

 Create Mirror Target
 ---------------------------------